 Second, we must understand that we are saved by grace through faith (Ephesians 2:8–9).
 Good works, whether or not we call them “apostolic actions,” do not obtain our salvation or maintain it.
 We are definitely called to walk in good works; God even set them up for us (Ephesians 2:10).
 The Bible teaches that our good works should be the outflow of our love for God and what He did for us in salvation, not a requirement for obtaining or maintaining our salvation.

-In summary, apostolic action is a Catholicism term that describes something that all Christians should be doing.
-Since Catholics look at works differently than Protestants do, and since the apostolic age is over, it’s necessary to properly understand our terms and what the Bible actually teaches.
+In summary, apostolic action is a Roman Catholic term that describes something that all Christians should be doing.
+Since Roman Catholics look at works differently than Protestants do, and since the apostolic age is over, it’s necessary to properly understand our terms and what the Bible actually teaches.

 More insights from your Bible study - Get Started with Logos Bible Software for Free!

 What does the Bible say about the pope / papacy?